CatScn/Starknet-ERC20-Deployer-OpenHands/README.md

 cd Starknet-ERC20-Deployer && npm run firstDeploy
 ```

-You will be prompted to enter your private key and the address to deploy your token.
+You will be prompted to enter your private key and the address to deploy your token. &nbsp; \
 Make sure your wallet is already deployed on sepolia with either [ArgentX](https://www.argent.xyz/) or [Braavos](https://braavos.xyz/).
 &nbsp;
 &nbsp;